ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 UCCS:
 : Unprotected CWT Claims Set(s); CBOR map(s) of Claims as defined by the CWT Claims Registry that are composed of pairs of Claim Keys and Claim Values.

+UJCS:
+: Unprotected JWT Claims Set(s); JSON object of Claims as defined by the JWT Claims Registry that are composed of pairs of Claim Keys and Claim Values.

+UCS: Either a UCCS or a UJCS

 Secure Channel:
 : {{NIST-SP800-90Ar1}} defines a Secure Channel as follows: